 Have you ever noticed how ads for companies or products you’ve looked at online start to appear as you visit other websites?
+You’ve been looking for the perfect domain name for your business idea, and suddenly ads for web hosting and web design pops up everywhere.

 What you’re experiencing is a remarketing campaign.
 For example, if you looked at a particular make or model of car online you might later start to see ads for that car appearing on news sites and social media.